blachawk/SymfonyBlack/README.md

 ## Initiate your first Symfony development project

-* From the terminal
+* From the terminal, in your project directory location, install a minimal version of Symfony

 ```
 symfony new myproject
 ```

-* Install the following bundles
+* From the terminal install the following bundles for our new project

     - WebServerBundle | `composer require server --dev`
     - TwigBundle | `composer require twig`